 We are highly committed to quality assurance, environmental stewardship and animal welfare.
 We maintain a BVD-PI free and Brucellosis negative herd.
 We test every animal that is not free by pedigree for AM, NH and CA, and steer the bulls that test as carriers.
 We are also a level 2 negative Johnnes herd, and monitor for BLV to ensure that our animals are free of those conditions which reduce profits.

 Hopewell Farms today is a combination of row crop and pasture totaling about 5000 acres.
 It is a combination of 550 spring and fall calving Hopewell and Basin owned cows.
-It is a combination of two generations of family: Bob and Lynn, sons Bobby and Alec, and their wives Patty and Annie, and luckily, great help in Trevor Cockrell and Chania Hoffman.
+It is a combination of two generations of family: Bob and Lynn, sons Bobby and Alec, and their wives Patty and Annie, and luckily, great help in Trevor Cockrell and BJ Williams.
 It is a combination of the hardest work and the best way of life in the world.

 Do You Like Our Site?
 Share With Your Friends!